 The Tax Credit Isn’t Refundable, But…

-This isn’t a refundable credit, so the most it can do is eliminate any tax debt you might owe when you complete your return.
-If there’s any credit left over after it reduces your tax owed to zero, the IRS gets to keep the balance, at least for a little while.
+This isn’t a refundable credit, so the most it can do is eliminate any tax debt you might owe when you complete your tax return for that year.
+If there’s any credit left over after it reduces your tax owed to zero, the IRS gets to keep the balance, but only for a little while.

 And only rarely do tax laws remain unchanged forever.
 The adoption tax credit was actually refundable in tax years 2010 and 2011 under the Patient Protection and Affordable Care Act, so it’s always within the realm of possibility that Congress might take steps to make it refundable again at some point in the future.